 If the program is Then the treatment is

 ALTCS Excluded.

 SSI-MAO

 MSP

 AHCCCS FTW

 Adult Wages are counted as earned income.

 Caretaker Relative Reimbursements and supportive services are excluded.

-Pregnant Woman Services are excitated.
+Pregnant Woman Scr vices are excluded.

 Child

 KidsCare

-Term Definition The program is designed to encourage disadvantaged adults and youth to complete school and expose them to the world of work.
+Term Definition Summer Youth Employment and Training Program The program is designed to encourage disadvantaged adults and youth to complete school and expose them to the world of work.
 The program is for individuals age 14 through 21.
 Payments are for: • Wages; • Living Allowances; and